 FAQs | Paid Sick Leave |

-OFLA doesn't require employers to collect a tax, but the law does provide protected, unpaid leave to eligible employees.
+The state of Oregon doesn't require employers to collect OFLA taxes, but the Act does provide protected, unpaid leave to employees.

 Oregon FLA Details | |